Tigers in India: History

 Returns to scare the village green.

-A manager at Isaac A. Van Amburgh's menagerie described to people in other parts of world about these tigers from India as ...
+A manager at Isaac A. Van Amburgh's menagerie mentioned tigers: ...
 Glutting himself with the blood of his victims, he is a fit emblem of cruelty. ... though gutted with slaughter, (tiger) is not satisfied - but continues the carnage and seems to have its courage only inflamed by not finding resistance.
 He is the only animal whose spirit seems untamable: neither force nor constraint, violence or flattery can prevail in the least on his stubborn nature.
 The caresses of the keeper have no influence on his heart of iron; and time, instead of mollifying its disposition only serves to increase its fierceness and malignity.
 The tiger snaps at the hand that feeds it, as well as that by which it is chastised - every object seems considered only as its proper prey, which it devours with a look, although confined by bars and chains, still makes fruitless efforts as if to show its malignity when incapable of exerting its force. ...
 In short the beast may be said to be possessed of a devil, and no human power can instill into him the attributes of love and kindness.

-Colonial rulers established postal services in India for their effective administration.
-To shorten the time taken to deliver the post, these men would enter into the jungles which were otherwise undisturbed by human activities.
-Often there were instances involving the postman being attacked by Tigers.
-Such tigers were brandished as Man-Eaters and hunted down by British officers.
+Deforestation during the British empire provided timber for railways.
+British rulers established postal services.
+To speed delivery, postmen crossed jungles then undisturbed by humans.
+These actions affected the natural world as well.
+Postmen were occasionally attacked by tigers who were labeled Man-Eaters and hunted.

-Often the elite British rulers in India would come up with a book publication narrating the exaggerated tales of their adventurous and "valor acts" of killing the tiger catered to the English audience back home.
-These books largely shaped the perception of European foreigners who liked to believe that by killing the tiger they were doing a favor to the native population.
-Lieutenant Colonel Frank Sheffield in his widely popular book How I Killed the Tiger wrote, I had the satisfaction of knowing that I had rid the community of dangerous pest.
+British rulers often came up with a book narrating their killing of tigers.
+These books shaped the perception of Europeans who believed that killing tigers was a favor to the native population.
+Lieutenant Colonel Frank Sheffield in his book How I Killed the Tiger wrote, I had the satisfaction of knowing that I had rid the community of dangerous pest.
 The tiger in India is looked upon as a common enemy.
 All classes are in mortal dread of him. ...
-There is, therefore, great rejoicing over the death of a tiger The press in Britain would then eulogize these incidents of tiger shooting which gave rise to the craze of Big Game Hunting in India.
-Press opinions on the heroic acts of their countrymen in the colonized India were notable in Daily Chronicle, United Service Gazette, The Field, Daily News, The Graphic, Land and Water, Examiner, Standard, Hampstead & Highgate Express, The Guardian, The Daily Telegraph and The Navy and Army Illustrated among others.
-Articles published in the press would attract young Englishmen to visit Indian subcontinent for tiger-shooting.
+There is, therefore, great rejoicing over the death of a tiger The British press highlighted these incidents.
+Opinions appeared in Daily Chronicle, United Service Gazette, The Field, Daily News, The Graphic, Land and Water, Examiner, Standard, Hampstead & Highgate Express, The Guardian, The Daily Telegraph and The Navy and Army Illustrated among others.
+When an adult tiger was killed, cubs were caught and sailed to Britain.
+Tigers were kept as pets by a few Englishmen.